The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 i Enforcement agencies

-The Board is the main authority with regards to protection of personal data.
+The Board is the main authority with regard to protection of personal data.
 The Board is established by the DP Law and the law grants extensive investigatory and sanctioning power to the authority.
 Pursuant to Article 15 of the DP Law, the Board may conduct necessary investigations ex officio or upon notification about breaches of the DP Law.
-Data controllers are obliged to comply with the information requests made by the Board and allow them to conduct onsite audits.
+Data controllers are obliged to comply with the information requests made by the Board and allow them to conduct on-site audits.
 If a breach is found, the Board notifies the relevant data controller to correct the unlawful situation.
 The data controller must comply with the notification without delay and within 30 days of the notification at the latest.

 Article 18 of the DP Law lists several misdemeanours concerning data protection and the range of the administrative fines tied to them.
 Breach of the obligation to inform or to ensure the security of personal data, and failure to fulfil the obligation to register with the data controller registry or to comply with the decision given by the Board are considered misdemeanours and are subject to separate administrative fines ranging from 5,000 to 1 million Turkish lira.

 During its investigations, if the Board finds out that a particular breach is widespread, it may issue a principle decision and publish it.
 It is mandatory for data controllers to comply with principle decisions.
-The Board has published multiple principle decisions to date including some concerning phonebook applications, the implementation of privacy measures on counters and booths, and data breaches caused by data controllers' personnel, data breach notifications and unsolicited marketing communications.
+The Board has published multiple principle decisions to date, including concerning phonebook applications, the implementation of privacy measures on counters and booths, and data breaches caused by data controllers' personnel, data breach notifications and unsolicited marketing communications.
 In addition to the principle decisions, the Board is periodically publishing guidelines and videos and arranges seminars to inform the public and data controllers about data protection issues.

 ii Recent enforcement cases